 “People are much smarter than this,” DeYoung said.
 “He is saying we need to be protected from guns by more guns.
 This lack of logic speaks for itself, and I truly believe the response you are abut to see from parents all around the world will offer better commentary than I ever could."

-Joanna Zachos, a mother in Sandy Hook, CT, who supports an increase in gun control and personally doesn't believe in guns at all, said the larger problem goes "way beyond that."
+Joanna Zachos, a mother in Sandy Hook, CT said that while she supports an increase in gun control and personally does not believe in guns at all, that the larger problem goes "way beyond that."

 "The problem we have is our immunity to violence as a society as a whole," she said.
 "Violent video games, violent movies, addiction to horror films.
 We've developed immunity to violence and violent images."